- Step 1: Provision the gateway

 In order to connect your IoT gateway to ThingsBoard server, you need to provision gateway credentials first.
 We will use access token credentials as the most simple one.
 See device authentication options for more details.

 Login as tenant administrator.
 Use default credentials in case of local ThingsBoard server.
-Open Devices and click on big red “+” button in the bottom right corner.
+Open Devices and click on “+” button in the top right corner.

 NOTE: Gateway and device names should be unique in the scope of a tenant.